 Croquet has a handicap system that allows players of different ability levels to play games against each other with an equal probability of either player winning.
 When playing handicap games the weaker player receives extra turns depending on the difference between the handicaps.

-We use the Croquet Association Automated Handicapping System (AHS) for both Association and Golf Croquet.
-This involves separate, and not necessarily related, handicaps and cards (White cards for Association and Green for Golf) to record the results of your games.
+We use the Croquet England Automated Handicapping System (AHS) for both Association and Golf Croquet.
+This involves separate handicaps and cards to record the results of your non-friendly singles games (White cards for Association and Green for Golf).
+These handicaps are not necessarily related to each other, but often correlate.